Countries with No Property Taxes Where You REALLY Own Your Home

 Looking for states with no property tax is a typical move, while the smart move would be to look for countries with no property tax.

-Owning real estate in fast-growing safe-haven jurisdictions offers better yield and appreciation potential, as well as the potential for significantly lower property taxes or none at all.
+Owning real estate in fast-growing safe-haven jurisdictions offers better yield and appreciation potential.
+There’s also the potential for significantly lower property taxes or none at all.

 Not only is foreign real estate owned in your own name – a non-reportable asset for US persons – but it also offers many other benefits, as long as you can keep ownership costs low.